 As has been noted, preferred length is either one or two sentences.
 Sentences, however, vary in length by huge margins.
 Ideally, a sentence that is easy to follow and understand doesn't exceed 25 or 30 words.
 Then again, there are authors whose sentences are typically long and their style complex and hard to follow.
 Even if you are tempted to adopt such a complicated manner of expression, you should think twice before doing it.
 It will only make your argument weaker due to the difficulty involved in deciphering its meaning.

 After putting all your ideas down and deciding on the point you would like to argue, your task is to express that as concisely as possible, using words and phrases that convey your message precisely and accurately.
 The use of long and archaic words that are not readily understood has absolutely no point.
+What is mechanics in writing?
 Keep it simple.
 Use the shortest way to communicate an idea instead of wrapping it up in tons of unnecessary lengthy expressions that add no meaning to what you have already said.

 Before coming to the part of the essay where you formulate the thesis statement, you had already introduced your topic in general terms.
 No need to repeat it.
 Make your thesis statement as specific as it can be.
 Express your ideas without pretentious phraseology.

 As a general rule, in a winning thes, you should formulate your specific claim and briefly give reasoning for it in a single sentence.
 Occasionally, it can be extended to two sentences if you're writing a longer paper or find it impossible to convey a clear message in such a brief format.
+Read next: dissertation vs thesis comparison.